-Saskatchewan Health and Saskatchewan Government Insurance (SGI) have established a unique partnership to create a coordinated and integrated continuum of community-based services for individuals with an acquired brain injury and their families.
+In 1996, the Saskatchewan Ministry of Health and Saskatchewan Government Insurance (SGI) established a unique partnership to create a coordinated and integrated continuum of community-based services for individuals with an acquired brain injury and their families.

 These services and programs enable clients, families and caregivers to receive education, rehabilitation, life enrichment, residential and vocational services as close to their home communities as possible.
 There are a number of programs located throughout the province, including three outreach teams.
-These services are delivered by Regional Health Authorities and Community-Based Organizations.
+These services are delivered by the Saskatchewan Health Authority and Community-Based Organizations.

 Injury prevention programs have been funded throughout the province in an attempt to prevent some of the approximately 2,200 brain injuries that occur in Saskatchewan each year.
-A community grant program was developed to enable groups to establish, enhance and/or deliver programs that address issues in their communities related to traffic safety and injury prevention.
+A community grant program enables groups to establish, enhance and/or deliver programs that address issues in their communities related to traffic safety and injury prevention.